-We will meet at Yulara, where we set off on the Great Central Road, stopping along the way at Lasseter’s Cave and Docker River to enjoy the ancient landscapes and star-filled skies.
+In 2022 we are offering 2 Canning Stock Route tours one will start at Yulara, where we set off on the Great Central Road, stopping along the way at Lasseter’s Cave and Docker River to enjoy the ancient landscapes and star-filled skies.

 We then travel across to Wiluna, the kick off point to the Canning.
 We will stop at each historic well, revelling in the history and solitude and camping along the way.
 We will have a rest day at the alluring Durba Springs, before heading north as the scenery changes from Australian scrub to iconic desert landscapes.

 We visit Karlamilyi National Park — Western Australia’s largest and most remote National Park, where we can have a swim and a well deserved rest day.
 After there, we return to the track where we continue in the footsteps of Alfred Canning and the old drovers before venturing on to Billiluna, Wolfe Creek, and Halls Creek.

 The second tour will be the same as the first tour but starting at Halls Creek and heading South down the stock route.